Respiratory Infections (Overview)

 Bacterial Respiratory Infections (Overview)

-The most common bacterial respiratory infections during pregnancy include sinus infections (sinusitis) and pneumonia.
+The most common bacterial respiratory infections during pregnancy include sinus infections (sinusitis; see Sinus Infection section, below) and pneumonia.

 S. pneumoniae, H. influenzae and Moraxella catarrhalis are responsible for a large percentage of these infections.